isabella232/dynamic-media-classic.en-1/help/creating-pdf-document.md

    >[!NOTE]
    >
-   >Scene7 ignores printer mark settings in the joboptions file.
-Rather, printer marks are configured through the use of Scene7 URL commands.
+   >Dynamic Media Classic ignores printer mark settings in the joboptions file.
+Rather, printer marks are configured through the use of Dynamic Media Classic URL commands.

 1. Click Export, then specify a name and location and click Save.
 1. Upload the job options file as an asset to the Scene7 Publishing System.